 All networks, systems, databases, or applications that create, maintain, process, transmit, or store data classified as High or Restricted must be scanned monthly.

-How is the monthly scanning and on-demand service different from the quarterly vulnerability scan performed by IA?
+How is the unit monthly scanning and on-demand service different from the monthly university vulnerability scan performed by IA?

 What can be scanned?